+How do we get the buyers into our sales?
 EstateMAX uses progressive social media cross marketing techniques, bringing in hundreds of potential buyers over a 3 day sale.
 We produce You Tube videos and ongoing live videos on Facebook during the sale.
-We use every ticket in the book to market your sale.
+We use every “ticket in the book” to market your sale.

-- What your think about your stuff doesn’t matter anymore.
-What matters is what the potential buyer thinks.
+- Your emotional attachment and opinion about your stuff doesn’t matter anymore… What matters is what the potential buyer thinks.